-The proposal seeks to convert an existing 5 bedroom residential property at 3 The Poplars, Hawarden, to a 6 bedroom House of Multiple Occupation.
+The proposal seeks to convert an existing 5 bedroom residential property at 5 The Poplars, Hawarden, to a 6 bedroom House of Multiple Occupation.
 There are no external changes proposed to the property.
-The internal changes include rearrangement of the internal rooms and use of two ground floor rooms, which appear to have served as sitting room and a dining room, as bedrooms.
+The internal changes include rearrangement of the internal rooms and use of a ground floor room, which appear to have served as a sitting room, as a bedroom.

-7.02 Site
+7 02 Site

-The site is within the settlement boundary of Ewloe as shown in Flintshire's Unitary Development Plan.
+The site is within the settlement boundary of Hawarden as shown in Flintshire's Unitary Development Plan.